gatsbywpthemes/gatsby-wp-themes/examples/ginger/README.md

 ---

-**twitterSummaryCardImage**
+**twitterSummaryCardImage**<a name="twittercard"></a>
 `(default: Gatsby_Monogram.png)`

 When sharing your content on Twitter, articles will use their featured image for the Twitter card.
 Other pages will use a common twitterSummaryCardImage.
-Please make sure to place it in the `/static` folder.
+Make sure to place it in the `/static` folder.
 Your image should be square and at least 144px x 144px.

 ---